Hypsiglena torquata: Distribution and habitat

 The night snake is endemic to Mexico.
 Not much is known as far as population densities and exact range due to the highly cryptic nature of the night snake.

 Ecology

 Behavior

 Night snakes are known to be both crepuscular (most active at dawn and dusk), and nocturnal.
 They are usually seen at night while crossing roads, but can be found under rocks, boards, dead branches and other surface litter during the day.
 Night snakes hibernate during the winter months, and are known to aestivate during periods of the summer.
 They are generally most active from April to October, with peaks of activity usually occurring in June.
 If threatened, the night snake may coil up and thrust its coils at the threat, while flattening its head into a triangular defensive shape.

 Diet

 Their main prey is lizards.
-A study in southwestern Idaho found that the night snake's diet consisted mostly of side-blotched lizards (Uta stansburiana) and their eggs.
+A study in southwestern Idaho found that a related species of night snake's (Hypsiglena chlorophaea) diet consisted mostly of side-blotched lizards (Uta stansburiana) and their eggs.
 Other prey includes juvenile rattlesnakes and blind snakes, salamanders, frogs, and large insects.